asliDisha/teamAdaTrio/README.md

 TO DO:
 - Please integrate necessary HTML structure and content into film.html and streetstyle.html.
 - Add independent CSS files (film.css and streetstyle.css) for each page without modifying existing styleIndex.css used on the home page.

+COMMIT NUMBER TWO:
+completed the opening page and modified the style of the Home page.

+Files Created:
+- intro.html
+- sports.html
+- music.html

+Files to be Modified
+- sports.html
+- music.html
+- film.css
+- streetstyle.css